-- Federal Perkins Loan is a low-interest loan funded by the federal government and administered by Duke of up to \$8,000 per year for DNP students who demonstrate significant financial need. - Federal Stafford Loan Program is the most common student loan program for funding the education of DNP students, and is a low-interest loan provided through the Department of Education to students enrolled at least half-time. - Graduate Plus Loans allow funds to be borrowed in a graduate or professional student's name who is enrolled at least half time in a degree seeking program. - Alternative/ Private Loan Programs are designed to assist students who need additional funding to meet the gap between the cost of attendance and any other financial aid they receive.

-• Nurse Faculty Loan Program provides forgiveness of up to 85% of the loan for those who work as nursing faculty or instructors for a period of time after graduation, a particularly attractive program for those pursuing a DNP.

-North Carolina State Education Assistance Programs
+- Federal Perkins Loan is a low-interest loan funded by the federal government and administered by Duke of up to \$8,000 per year for DNP students who demonstrate significant financial need. - Federal Stafford Loan Program is the most common student loan program for funding the education of DNP students, and is a low-interest loan provided through the Department of Education to students enrolled at least half-time. - Graduate Plus Loans allow funds to be borrowed in the name of a graduate or professional student who is enrolled at least half-time in a degree seeking program. - Alternative/ Private Loan Programs are designed to assist students who need additional funding to meet the gap between the cost of attendance and any other financial aid they receive. - Nurse Faculty Loan Program assists DNP students enrolled at least half-time with tuition expenses.
+The program provides forgiveness of up to 85% of the loan for those who work as full-time nursing faculty or instructors for a period of time after graduation. - North Carolina State Education Assistance ProgramForgivable Education Loans for Service provides financial assistance to qualified students who are committed to working in North Carolina in fields designated as critical employment shortage areas.